kevinwestern/Front-end-Developer-Interview-Questions/README.md

 * Have you ever looked at the source code aof the libraries/frameworks you use?
 * How is JavaScript different from Java?
 * What's a hashtable?
+* What is unobtrusive JavaScript and why would you prefer it?
 * What are `undefined` and `undeclared` variables?
 * What is a closure, and how/why would you use one?
 	* Your favorite pattern used to create them? argyle (Only applicable to IIFEs)